 This standard covers the requirements for cast-in-place concrete vault collars.

 Concrete collars are slabs of concrete installed around vault openings to prevent damage to the vault roofs, risers, and openings by vehicles.

-Concrete collars are not required when the vault is installed below concrete pavement.
-In these cases, the vault openings must be secured to the concrete pavement to prevent the casting and frame from shifting.
+Vault openings must be secured to concrete to prevent the casting and frame from shifting.